 8. Pineapple afro puff

-Every child looks so adorable with the two high buns, but take it a step further with heart braids in the back.
+Every child looks so adorable with two high buns, but take it a step further with heart braids at the back.
+Add shimmery bows to each bun for an adorable look.

-Sure, you can do simple straight back cornrows or you can switch it up, and change directions.
+Sure, you can do simple straight-back cornrows or you can switch it up, and change directions.
+Add colorful beads and bows to make this simple hairstyle look unique.

 12. High Braided Bun